 As a REIT, at least 90% of the trust’s income must be paid out to shareholders every year.
 And the REIT status also comes with important tax benefits.
-Those include depreciation expense–which is a “paper expense” that reduces taxable income without lowering cash flow–as well as a 20% pass-through deduction.
+These include depreciation expense--which is a paper expense that reduces taxable income without lowering cash flow--as well as a 20% pass-through deduction.
 And as capital gains are paid out, they’re subject to reduced long-term capital gains tax rates.

 Read our full Streitwise Review

 If you are looking for a way to diversify your investment portfolio, then crowdfunding real estate projects may be an excellent option for you.
 You have to be prepared to do your due diligence and not invest more than you can afford to lose.

 Have you ever had success with this type of investment?
 I’d love to hear about it and to get any tips or tricks that you have to offer to others who are just getting started and looking for success.